iynulwa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 0x01 Variables if else while
->Using of for, while and if functions in C files
+>for, while and if functions applications in C files

 ## Table of Content